amazon-ion/ion-docs/docs/binary.md

 It is illegal for an annotation to wrap another annotation atomically, _i.e._, _annotation(annotation(value))_.
 However, it is legal to have an annotation on a container that holds annotated values.
-Note that it is possible to enforce the illegality of _annotation(annotation(value))_ directly in a grammar, but we have not chosen to do that in this document.

 Furthermore, it is illegal for an annotation to wrap a [NOP Pad](#nop-pad) since this encoding is not an Ion value.
 Thus, the following sequence is